cppxor2arr/notify_time/README.md

 This is just a personal project and is stored on GitHub (don't want to pay for private repo).
 Contribution is unecessary, but you can if you wish.
+If you want to use this project, then the package `ruby-notify` is required.

 Description: